 Common Cable Harness Design Mistakes

-Designing cable harnesses is a complex process and without the right engineering skills and tools, you can soon get in a tangle and end up getting a harness manufactured that is not fit for purpose.
-Which is a costly error both financially in and terms of extended lead times and project delays.
+Designing cable harnesses is a complex process without the right engineering skills and tools, you can soon get in a tangle and end up getting a harness manufactured that is not fit for purpose.
+Which is a costly error both financially in terms of extended lead times and project delays.

 Poor Data Packs

-If you like to spend money on rework and wait an age for the right cable harness to be manufactured then giving your supplier a poor data pack is the right way to go about it.
+If you like to spend money on rework and wait an age for the right cable harness to be manufactured then giving your supplier a poor data pack is a right way to go about it.

 Most decent and reputable cable harness manufacturers can work from very little information, you can usually get away with just letting them the connectors on each end, the pinout and the overall length.
 But this approach although easy on upfront effort will ensure you get a ton of engineering queries from the manufacturer before they even attempt to order the parts.